zhonhel/py-faster-rcnn-with-current-version-caffe/README.md

 <h2>Usage</h2>

-Same as original py-faster-rcnn, and you can use CUDA9.1 and CUDNN v7.1.
+Same as original py-faster-rcnn, and you can use CUDA 9.1 and CUDNN v7.1.